rphsantos1995/rphsantos1995/README.md

 My name is Raphael Pereira.
 I'm located in Rio de Janeiro, Brazil. i have Interest in building scalable applications with Node, backend web development and hope to dive into DevOps in the near future.

->I like to get rid of manual tasks.

 - 🌱 Currently studying Node, Express, Typescript, Linux.
 - 🚀 **2022 Goals:** learn Docker.